anoopsarkar/compilers-class/llvm-practice.md

 The LLVM assembly file can be converted into executable machine code using the following steps (also in the shell script `run-llvm-code.sh`).

-    llvmconfig=llvm-config-3.8
-    b=`basename -s .ll helloworld.ll`
-    `$llvmconfig --bindir`/llvm-as helloworld.ll  # convert LLVM assembly to bitcode
-    `$llvmconfig --bindir`/llc helloword.bc   # convert LLVM bitcode to x86 assembly
-    gcc helloworld.s -o helloworld

-You can now run the binary `helloworld`.
+    llvmconfig=llvm-config-8
+    lli-bin=`$llvmconfig --bindir`/lli
+    $lli-bin helloworld.ll

-In this case we did not need to link with the Decaf standard library since we do not use any of the function in it, but when we implement the Decaf compiler it will be easier to use the standard library functions instead of a function like `puts` which take pointers as arguments.
+In this case we did not need to link with the Decaf standard library since we do not use any of the functions in it, but when we implement the Decaf compiler it will be easier to use the standard library functions instead of a function like `puts` which take pointers as arguments.